Aftersol/n64_qoi_demo/README.md

 Everything in the src folder is licensed under MIT License

-In the filesystem folder the following images are in public domain:
+In the filesystem folder the following images are in the public domain:
 - qrcode.qoi
 - smpte_color_bars.qoi
 - ebu_colour_bars.qoi